 John’s Campaign is a partner organisation and is represented on our Steering Group.
 They advocate for the removal of all restrictions on family carers supporting their relatives in hospital.

 "John's Campaign was founded in November 2014 by Nicci Gerrard and Julia Jones.
 Behind its simple statement of purpose lies the belief that carers should not just be allowed but should be welcomed, and that a collaboration between the patients and all connected with them is crucial to their health and their well-being."

-From the responses and comments, we were able to tell hospitals that carers need hospitals to:
+Previously in Round 3 from the responses and comments submitted, we were able to tell hospitals that carers need hospitals to:

 - Improve communication with the carers of people with dementia and listen to the information the carer provides

 - Make more effort to make sure the needs of people with dementia are met e.g. nutritional, personal care needs and understanding and accommodating the preferences and individual needs of the person

 - Include carers of people with dementia (as much as the carer and the person living with dementia wants) in decisions about care and treatment